 Grey rock isn’t easy, especially at the start, but it soon becomes second nature, it’s very effective.

-You may want to stand up for yourself, scream and shout at them. ( let it out once they have gone) Do not do this in front of them.
-Stand up for yourself, by leaving them to get on with their pitiful lives, whilst you enjoy yours, that is the best way to stand up to them.
-The more you do grey rock, you’ll soon get to a point you no longer feel the need to react, baby steps until you reach that point.
+You may want to stand up for yourself, scream and shout at them.
+It’s ok to feel and process these emotions ( let it out once they have gone) Do not do this in front of them.
+Stand up for yourself, by leaving them to get on with their lives, while you enjoy yours that is the best way to stand up to them.
+The more you do grey rock.
+You’ll soon get to a point you no longer feel the need to react, baby steps until you reach that point.

 Remember, your rules, your boundaries, your values, your standards, you have given them enough chances.

 When they come at you, retreat, rethink and only respond if you NEED to do so.

 Another extremely controversial method as some are dangerous, and if you’re not in a good place it’s not a nice place to live, you have to know who you are, know your worth and know your confidence to be able to pull this off, it’s in a way treat them how they treat you, without any manipulative mind games, more with the good intentions of living peaceful, parallel parenting for your children.